 However, the recovery in the economy has seen passenger numbers reach record levels with 31.5 million people travelling through Dublin Airport in 2018 to over 180 destinations worldwide.
 As traffic has grown at Dublin Airport, the need for additional runway capacity has become more acute and immediate.
 In light of this, the decision to progress with North Runway was taken in April 2016.

 North Runway is being delivered within the airport’s existing land bank.
 Careful planning has allowed this land and the associated flight paths to be safeguarded for over 40 years.
-Construction began in December 2016 with the runway scheduled to be delivered by 2021.
+Construction began in December 2016 with the runway scheduled to be operational in 2022.
 The project will support up to 1,200 jobs during the development phase as well as generating significant employment opportunities in the local supply chain for construction materials.